cscobal/CS597-Assignment2/README.md

 As I expected entirely fixing all of the bugs didn't take too much time, small things here and there that caused issues.
 Implementing in the activity for games ended up taking roughly half the time.
 Everything but the CLI is now 100% functional

 Will add functionality for CLI shortly

+4:30AM Update:
+Added in full functionality for CLI, project is now 100% fully functional with all areas completed and (probably??
+90% sure) bug free.
+The only thing that I'd still kind of want to do is go back and provide comments for large sections of the code, especially in the application scripts.
+With the unique way I set things up, it's probably pretty hard to understand (but I can confirm that it 100% works)

+It'd be nice, but I don't really expect anything for the things finished after 12:00AM.
+I put myself in that situation when I decided to waste 4 hours today on the overly complicated solution for representing a tic-tac-toe game, and in any case I'm happy that I feel like it was actually very educational to stick through and finish things out here.
+The only thing I'd say is that although what I had done at midnight was rather buggy and not very functional, this was only due to a couple errors on the same magnitude as off-by-1 errors, the large majority of the code worked perfectly fine.